s-feles/Lukasz_Janicki_Web_Wroclaw/README.md

 # React + TypeScript + Vite

+## To run this app locally

+1. Make sure you have the proper packages installed.
+Run `npm install` just in case.
+2. Run `npm run dev` in your command line.
+3. Navigate to `localhost:<PORT>`, where `<PORT>` should be displayed in the terminal once the app is up.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: